colinhb/NineMouseChords/README.md

    - Click the **right button to paste previously cut text**
 3. **Release the left button** to complete the operation

-**Note**: To copy text ("snarf" in Plan 9 parlance), while the left mouse button is down, you cut (middle button) and paste (right button) the same text back to the position you cut it from.
-You can then release the left mouse button, and use the paste chord to copy the text elsewhere.
+**Note**: To copy text ("snarf" in Plan 9 parlance), while the left mouse button is down, you cut (middle button) and paste (right button) the same text back.
+You can then release the left mouse button, and use the paste chord to paste the "snarfed" text elsewhere.

 You can find a helpful diagram at [http://acme.cat-v.org/mouse](http://acme.cat-v.org/mouse).

 ### Blacklist

 Since the Acme editor handles mouse chords itself (and richer set than are implmented in this Spoon), we don't handle chording when Acme is focused.
+The app is "blacklisted".

 You can exclude other apps using the `:excludeApps()` method: